 Enter "2.00" in the multiplier field for a dual pole breaker and confirm by selecting "Save."

-Below: Highlighted screenshot of settings in App to set multipliers for circuits.
+Below: Highlighted screenshot of settings in the App to set multipliers for circuits.

 Conclusion: Balancing Accuracy and Sensor Utilization